 Vancouver based, lucky enough to travel regularly to wine countries like Chile and Australia.
 Enjoying Okanagan wines a lot lately.
 They help me get through ano...

 A clean, crisp and refreshing with some apple on the nose.
 Chasselas is the main grape from the Swiss Lavaux region between Lausanne and Montreux.
 It is the best wine to add to a moitie/moitie fondue (gruyere/vacherin).
 Lavaux is spectacular, with terraced vineyards overlooking Lac Leman.
 Go check it out if you get the chance.
-If you can't make it, this bottle from Corcelettes is the next best thing, as it shows the owners Swiss roots. — 9 months ago
+If you can't make it, this bottle from Corcelettes is the next best thing, as it shows the owners Swiss roots. — a year ago

 Clos du Soleil spring wine club shipment arrived and starts with a bang.
 Rich, full bodied wine, with tannins that give a nice finish.
 Black cherry, raspberry and spices.
 50% Cabernet Sauvignon, 32% Merlot with Cabernet Franc and Malbec making up the rest.
 Great value and a great winery to visit if you are going through Keremeos. — a year ago